open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/manual.md

 ### Registering Views

-A View provides SDK users with the flexibility to customize the metrics that are output by the SDK.
-They can customize which metric instruments are to be processed or ignored.
-They can customize aggregation and what attributes are to be reported on metrics.
+A view provides SDK users with the flexibility to customize the metrics output by the SDK.
+You can customize which metric instruments are to be processed or ignored.
+You can also customize aggregation and what attributes you want to report on metrics.

 Every instrument has a default view, which retains the original name, description, and attributes, and has a default aggregation that is based on the